kyleluo3/sgoooshaquatics/content/Garden/Fruits/Perennial-Fruits/passiflora_caerula.md

 +++
 date = '2025-06-12T14:33:06-07:00'
-title = 'Passiflora caerula'
+title = 'Blue Passionflower, Passiflora caerula'
 +++
 ![Passiflora caerula collage](pcaerula.jpeg)

 *Passiflora caerula*, the Blue Passionflower, with passiflora meaning "passion flower" and caerula meaning "blue" in latin, blooms with otherworldy flowers in perfect radial symmetry.
-Apparently, passionflower is prominent in Christianity as a symbol of Jesus' crucifixion.
+The blue passionflower is prominent in Christianity as a symbol of Jesus' crucifixion.
 The vine bears a fruit as alienlike as the flower which came before it.
 An airy and yellow-orange oblong fruit contains a packet of slimy red seeds suspended in the middle of the fruit by sponge-like fibers.

 ### Overview
 1. Growth